se-research/OpenDaVINCI/tutorials/datatrigger/README.rst

             virtual void tearDown();
     };

-The class ``core::base::module::TimeTriggeredConferenceClientModule`` provides three methods that need to be implemented by the user: ``setUp()``, ``body()``, and ``tearDown()``.
+The class ``odcore::base::module::TimeTriggeredConferenceClientModule`` provides three methods that need to be implemented by the user: ``setUp()``, ``body()``, and ``tearDown()``.
 These methods reflect the basic runtime cycle of a software component: An initialization phase, followed by a time-triggered execution of an algorithm implemented in the